top of page

 pip3 install checkov

-Make Terraform Directory and Move There
+Make a Terraform Directory and Move There

 mkdir ~/checkov-example